j-cianella/main-protector/README.md

 # GitHub Main Protector

+## Overview

 This project contains a function to automatically set the 'main' branch protection of a repo as soon as it is created.
 An issue is created in the repo with a notification of the newly changed settings.

+### Reusability

+This project is reusable and can be a base template where additional webhook events can be subscribed to and acted upon.
+For those with infrastructure in AWS using this approach, you will be able to run any actions within your VPC, allowing secure network connectivity to your resources.

+### Branch Protection Rules

+The following branch protection rules are currently enabled but they can be modified to meet organizational requirements:

+- Require status checks for 'build' and 'test' actions
+- Include administrators in all restrictions
+- Require pull request reviews
+  - Dismiss stale reviews is enabled
+  - Require code owner reviews is enabled

 ## Configuration

+### GitHub App

 To set up this process a GitHub App installed at the organization is created.
 This app is owned by the organiation to allow for direct ownership, without reliance on a specific user.